KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-Upload-your-data-collection-file.md

 ### 3.3.
 Save Spreadsheet
 You will get feedback once your file has been uploaded successfully, click on bottom right **Next Step** to store your file.

+**It is important to note that it is only when the progress bar reaches 100% and the status becomes Completed! that data will become available in Raw Phenotypic Data Page and Download Data Page.**